What are qualifying earnings?

-Qualifying earnings has a specific meaning for pensions.
-In the tax year 2017/18:
+The phrase 'qualifying earnings' has a specific meaning for pensions.
+For the tax year 2018/19:

 - A pound above the threshold counts as a pound of qualifying earnings.

-- Any pay that doesn't count for national insurance purposes, doesn't count for qualifying earnings either.
+- Any pay that doesn't count for National Insurance purposes, doesn't count as qualifying earnings either.

 The minimum amounts you must contribute to an auto enrolment pension are based on qualifying earnings, not gross pay.